yanatan16/multipart-pipe/README.md

 multipart-pipe
 ==============

-Pipe multipart uploads direct to S3 or another file service in connect middleware.
+Pipe multipart uploads direct to S3 or another file service in connect middleware _without writing to disk_.

 It is tested and will be used in production.